magento/devdocs/guides/v1.0/m2devgde/index-cache/indexing.md

 The Magento application contains several indexers out of the box, but you might want to add your own if your customization needs performing data searches, which are not optimized by the Magento default indexers.

 This articles contains a high level description of how indexing is implemented from a developer's point of view, and practical advice of how to add your own indexer.
-It is aimed at backend developers and assumes readers are familiar with the Magento modular architecture and config implementation.

 <p class="q">Reviewer: Not sure what links should be there, since I cannot find at the the website the landing pages (for modular architecture and configurations) existing in wiki.</p>